Valisha/Sequencing_Analysis_HaLab/README.md

 Download the chromosome 20 bam file HG00096.chrom20.ILLUMINA.bwa.GBR.low_coverage.20120522.bam and its corresponding .bai file from here:
 - ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/HG00096/alignment/

-Find fragment sizes for mapped read pairs and plot their distribution with fragment size as the X axis.
+Find insert sizes for mapped read pairs and plot their distribution with fragment size as the X axis.
 Document and explain all the steps and commands you execute.

-For paired-end sequencing, how can distributions of fragment sizes be used to reveal certain types of somatic alterations?
+For paired-end sequencing, how can distributions of insert sizes be used to reveal certain types of somatic alterations?